Absolutely Fabulous: The Movie: Plot

 The ever-glamorous and self-indulgent Edina Monsoon and Patsy Stone are now in their 60s.
 Edina's PR company is in decline and her attempt to release an autobiography falls through when a publisher rejects the manuscript.
 While setting up designer Huki Muki's fashion event, Patsy learns that supermodel Kate Moss is looking for a new PR agent, and immediately calls Edina to inform her.
 Their phone call is overheard by Edina's PR rival Claudia Bing when Edina accidentally leaves her phone on speaker.

-Edina and Patsy attend the fashion event with Edina's 13-year-old granddaughter Jane (who Edina calls "Lola"), while Saffron "Saffy" Monsoon, Edina's daughter and Jane's mother, goes out on a date with her new boyfriend Nick.
+Edina and Patsy attend the fashion event with Edina's 13-year-old granddaughter Jane (whom Edina calls "Lola"), while Saffron "Saffy" Monsoon, Edina's daughter and Jane's mother, goes on a date with her new boyfriend Nick.
 Edina finds Kate Moss on a balcony overlooking the Thames.
 When both Edina and Claudia attempt to approach Kate, Edina accidentally topples Kate into the river.
 Among the witnesses is Lulu, one of Edina's remaining clients, who is at odds with Edina after being replaced as a performer at the event.

 Hysteria pervades the event as Kate is presumed dead.
 The media immediately storm the scene to report her disappearance and assumed death.
 Edina and Patsy, along with Jane, are taken into police custody.
 Saffy arrives to see them with Nick, who is revealed to be a police detective.

 After being released the following day, Edina becomes the target of hate mail and Internet trolls, while Patsy has been fired from her job because of her association with Edina.
 At night, the pair take a boat to the Thames to search for Kate's body, using Edina's personal assistant Bubble as a searching device, but she disappears into the water.
 They decide to flee the country before the media firestorm worsens, taking Jane and her credit card along.
 The three land in Cannes, while back in London, Saffy desperately searches for Jane, eventually discovering Edina's whereabouts through her stylist, Christopher.